Investors look to ECB for support after bond shakeout

 The sell-off in German sovereign debt - traditionally a safe haven - was particularly sharp.

-But portfolio managers expect continued European Central Bank (ECB) purchases of sovereign paper - the cornerstone of Governor Mario Draghi’s plan to revive to stimulate the euro zone economy - to stabilise things.
+But portfolio managers expect continued European Central Bank (ECB) purchases of sovereign paper - the cornerstone of Governor Mario Draghi’s plan to revive to stimulate the euro zone economy - to stabilize things.

 “It is likely that we have seen the lows,” said Iggo, who is the chief investment officer for bonds.